FilippoBovo/production-data-science/tutorial/b-explore/README.md

         📄 README.md
 ```

 In this part of the tutorial we saw a simple data analysis using the Jupyter Notebook and suggested some rules to ease collaborations and develop clear exploratory analyses.
-In the next part of the tutorial we will refactor the analysis of this part into the [Titanic package](titanic) that we prepared in the [previous section](../a-setup).
+In the next part of the tutorial, we will refactor the analysis of this part into the [Titanic package](titanic) that we prepared in the [previous section](../a-setup).

 [**➠   Go to the next part: *C - Refactor***](../c-refactor)